 |---|

-userIdentity | string | Yes | Unique identifier for this server wallet user |
+userIdentity | string | Yes | Permanent ID for this wallet — must be the same string used at creation |

-accessKey | string | No | 64-char hex key.
-If omitted on first run, the SDK generates one |
+accessKey | string | No | 64-char hex key from first authenticate().
+Omit on first run |

 userName | string | No | Display name for the wallet user |